 1. Cornhole

 Let’s kick off this list with a backyard favorite, cornhole!
-It’s one of the easiest to learn games and is suitable for all ages and fitness levels.
+It’s one of the easiest-to-learn games and is suitable for all ages and fitness levels.

 There are a lot of fascinating stories doing the rounds about the history of cornhole, and a lot of these stories need to be taken with a grain of salt.
 But what we do know for a fact is that the first patent filed for a game that strongly resembles today’s cornhole was as early as 1883!